Bigsy/httpkit-stub/README.md

 # httpkit-stub

 A library for stubbing out HTTP Kit requests in Clojure.
-This is a specialized version of the [clj-http-stub](https://github.com/Bigsy/clj-http-stub) library that focuses exclusively on HTTP Kit client stubbing.

 ## Installation